 Pests and Disease

 Pumpkins are generally a pest-free plant, but there is one pest in particular that can really get in the way of a good pumpkin harvest.
 The squash vine borer is a small moth that lays eggs early in season, which then hatch into larvae and burrow into the squash vine.
-They burrow into the vine right at the base of the plant, which can actually kill the whole plant as the white-coloured larvae grows inside the vine.
+They burrow into the vine right at the base of the plant, which can actually destroy the whole plant as the white-coloured larvae grows inside the vine.
 This is rather heartbreaking for the gardener as the plant looks fine but then all the sudden dies with little warning.

 Squash vine borer can be prevented by using floating row covers, wrapping gauze around the base of the pumpkin vine or by delaying transplant until after the vine borers lay their eggs for the year.
 If you choose to go the gauze root, wrap medical gauze around the base of the vine, extending the gauze down into the soil by at least an inch and extending up over the exposed vine for a few inches.
 This should at least discourage the borer from choosing your vines to lay eggs.
 Squash vine borer moths are also said to be attracted to the colour yellow.
 Some gardeners place yellow bowls in their gardens full of water to drown moths that are considering choosing their gardens to lay their eggs.